moodyMayank/notes_taking_application/README.md

 - Webpack Bundler

 ## Features

-\item Note-taker app where the user can \textbf{add, star, archive, delete} notes.
+- Note-taker app where the user can add, star, archive, delete notes.
-\item Created \textbf{reusable} components and also made the notes draggable.
+- Created reusable components and also made the notes draggable.
-\item Used local-Storage for saving the notes and Used Material UI for styling.
+- Used local-Storage for saving the notes and Used Material UI for styling.

-- If the location permission is not allowed , then it does not shows weather.
-- First it shows current location weather and later we can search any location
-- It shows city , country , temperature in Celsius and fahrenheit, humidity, visiblity, wind speed, Weather type.
-- Interactive and Mobile Responsive UI built using Tailwind CSS.

 ## Run Project Locally